veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 scripts:
  - /assets/2015-01-21-referrer-spam/ga.js
 image: /assets/2015-01-21-referrer-spam/referrer-spam.png
+updated: 2015-03-02
 ---

 ## Introduction

-If you are using Google Analytics you may have noticed page views with referrals from `ilovevitaly.com`, `darodar.com`, `priceg.com`, `blackhatworth.com` and other suspicious domains appearing in your statistics:
+If you are using Google Analytics you may have noticed page views with referrals from `ilovevitaly.com`, `darodar.com`, `priceg.com`, `blackhatworth.com`, `o-o-6-o-o.com` and other suspicious domains appearing in your statistics:

 ![Referrer span in Google Analytics]({{ page.image }})